paul-darbyshire/medici.pre.ico/README.md

       ✓ should be correct owner address
       ✓ should be correct beneficiary address
     Intialising values
-      ✓ should fail with zero cap (73ms)
+      ✓ should fail with zero cap (53ms)
-      ✓ should fail with zero bonus (77ms)
+      ✓ should fail with zero bonus (74ms)
       ✓ should fail with zero min.
-ETH accepted (70ms) Checking balances
+ETH accepted (54ms) Checking balances
       ✓ should have zero contract balance
-      ✓ should be able to send an amount of ETH to contract (131ms) ✓ should set amount of ETH raised correctly (64ms) Pausing contract
+      ✓ should allow buyer to send an amount of ETH (53ms) ✓ should allow buyer to deposit an amount of ETH (129ms) ✓ should set the amount of ETH raised correctly Pausing contract
-      ✓ should pause contract and not allow sending ETH (151ms) ✓ should know contract is in pause state (39ms) ✓ should unpause contract and allow sending ETH (180ms) ✓ should know contract is in normal state Checking minimum ETH purchase
+      ✓ should pause contract and not allow sending ETH (127ms) ✓ should know contract is in pause state
+      ✓ should unpause contract and allow sending ETH (161ms) ✓ should know contract is in normal state Checking minimum ETH purchase
-      ✓ should not accept payments below minumum ETH amount (90ms) Checking cap reached
+      ✓ should not accept payments below minumum ETH amount (65ms) Checking cap reached
-      ✓ should not accept payments if cap reached (155ms) Checking has closed
+      ✓ should not accept payments if cap reached (163ms) Checking has closed
-      ✓ should not have closed yet
+      ✓ should not have closed yet (42ms)
     Contract ownership
-      ✓ should have an owner (56ms)
+      ✓ should have an owner
-      ✓ changes owner after transfer (144ms)
+      ✓ changes owner after transfer (109ms)
-      ✓ changes owner back to original (138ms)
+      ✓ changes owner back to original (119ms)
-      ✓ should prevent non-owners from transfering (59ms) ✓ should guard ownership against stuck state (69ms) ✓ should prevent non-owners from renouncement (62ms) ✓ loses owner after renouncement (144ms)
+      ✓ should prevent non-owners from transfering (53ms) ✓ should guard ownership against stuck state (58ms) ✓ should prevent non-owners from renouncement (68ms) ✓ loses owner after renouncement (125ms)
     Checking set methods
-      ✓ should not reset cap if same value as before (74ms) ✓ should not reset bonus if same value as before (51ms) ✓ should not reset minimum ETH amount if same value as before
+      ✓ should not reset cap if same value as before (42ms) ✓ should not reset bonus if same value as before (46ms) ✓ should not reset minimum ETH amount if same value as before

-  26 passing (3s)
+  27 passing (4s)

   ## Ropsten Testnet:
   * The smart contract is currently deployed on the Ropsten Testnet but yet to be Verified & Published.